Healthy Homes Assessment Eastbourne

 Healthy homes are important

-About 1 in 3 households rent the property in New Zealand and Eastbourne, and research shows us that these rental homes tend to be colder, older and have less efficient heating and tend to be lower quality than the homes of owners.
+About 1 in 3 households rent in New Zealand and Eastbourne, and research has shown that these rental homes are likely to be colder, older, have less effective heating, and generally have lower quality than the homes of owners.

-The improvement in the quality of Eastbourne rental property can help tenants enjoy better physical and mental health, and lessen the disruption to work, learning and living due to diseases.
-Your investment will also be better protected from mildew, mould and damp damages, which means lower maintenance costs over the long term.
+The improvement in the quality of Eastbourne rental property can help tenants enjoy better mental and physical health, and lessen the interruption to learning, work and daily life because of illness.
+Your investment will be safeguarded from mildew, mould and damp , which means lower costs for maintenance in the long-term.

-The Healthy Homes Standards are a list of the specific and minimum requirements for heating, insulation, Ventilation, Moisture Ingress and Drainage, and Draught Control on Eastbourne rental properties.
+The Healthy Homes Standards are a set of specific and minimal requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well Draught-stopping on Eastbourne rental properties.

-Start now and call about the Eastbourne Healthy Home assessment on your rental property now.
+Contact us now to discuss the Eastbourne Healthy Home assessment on your rental property right now.

 healthy homes assessment compliance